bluerosegarden/Class-CSV-to-PDF/README.txt

 0) make sure any csv or pdf files you want to keep are moved out of this folder!
 1) Acquire a class.csv of the classes you want (use the bookmarklet js code in bookmarket.js on the JCCC site!)
 2) put the classes.csv file in this folder (named exactly!!)
+2.5) You can also add multiple CSV files to the folder to be compiled into one pdf at the end!
+However they must all start with "classes", so "classes.csv", "classes2.csv, "classes(3).csv", "classesalphabetaomega.csv" will all work!
 3) doubleclick on the bat file and give the file a name (without the .pdf!)
 4) open your new PDF! (and move to a new location!)